HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ]
 ```

-If we perform leaf node traversal on the above DOM document fragment (or equivalent structured data), the execution result of the `SELECT tag, attr.id, textContent TRAVEL IN LEAVES` statement is:
+If we perform leaf node traversal on the above DOM document fragment (or equivalent structured data), the execution result of `SELECT tag, attr.id, textContent TRAVEL IN LEAVES` statement is:

 ```json
 [